nearform/fast-jwt/README.md

 For verified tokens, caching considers the time sensitive claims of the token (`iat`, `nbf` and `exp`) and make sure the verification is retried after a token becomes valid or after a token becomes expired.

-Performances improvements varies by uses cases and by the type of the operation performed.
+Performances improvements varies by uses cases and by the type of the operation performed and the algorithm used.

 ## Benchmarks